 10 tips for great Zoom dance classes

-Learn to love teaching dance on Zoom – what 8 months on Zoom has taught me
+Learn to love teaching dance on Zoom – what 8 months on Zoom have taught me

 - Use props: One of the huge advantages I found in teaching from home was that I had all sorts of props on hand.
-Instead of talking about a sparkly diamond on their heel I could show them a big sparkly plastic jewel.
+Instead of talking about a sparkly diamond on their heel, I could show them a big sparkly plastic jewel.
 I grabbed icy lollies from my freezer to demonstrate what a relevé should look like, I used my artist’s model jointed figure to demonstrate placement, pieces of spaghetti, pieces of elastic, nothing in my house was safe during class.
 The kids could come up to the screen and have a look at my props which gave a nice flow to the class and also really helped impart what I was trying to teach them.
-For Preschool and young school age classes, the chance to introduce magic into the class was wonderful.
-I could pretend my Cinderella Princess figurine had given me a high heel shoe which would lead us onto our tippy toe walks.
+For Preschool and young school-age classes, the chance to introduce magic into the class was wonderful.
+I could pretend my Cinderella Princess figurine had given me a high heel shoe that would lead us onto our tippy-toe walks.

 - Use chat and share screen: The chat feature is a great feature of Zoom.
 Unmuting can be arduous.
-However with the Private chat feature, you can verbally ask students a question and they can answer publicly or privately.
+However, with the Private chat feature, you can ask students a question and they can answer publicly or privately.
 For example, if you wanted to ask a little ballet theory question, having students answer using the Private Chat feature gives all students a chance to answer.
-The chat is also great for worksheets, escape room type challenges and more.
-Share screen is great (well except for the fact that it takes about a thousand clicks and swipes to get there but once you have it working, it has so may uses.
-You can share worksheets, you can share photos, you can do quizzes and have the students answer using chat.
+The chat is also great for worksheets, escape room type challenges, and more.
+Share screen is great (well except for the fact that it takes about a thousand clicks and swipes to get there but once you have it working, it has so many uses.
+You can share worksheets, you can share photos, you can do quizzes, and have the students answer using chat.

 - Use groups: Just as in the studio, having students perform their work in smaller groups whilst other students watch has all the advantages of doing so in the studio.
 It creates a nice rhythm in the class, it gives you a better chance to see students and it works as a learning experience for those watching